Skip to main content

 Introduction

 The Aged Care Bill, tabled in Parliament on 12 September 2024, introduced significant reforms aimed at addressing the financial challenges represented by a rapidly ageing Australian population - and the need to place the aged care sector on a stable economic basis.
-Reportedly, almost 50% of aged care providers are making a loss - but whether this represents a reason for fundamental change depends on whether this is a structural or temporary issue reflecting recent huge legislated wage increases, and also whether supporting poorer performing providers is in our wider economic, if not political, interest.
+Reportedly, almost 50% of aged care providers were making a loss at the time.

-Many of the changes reflect both the recent Royal Commission and the Aged Care Taskforce reports, responding to the growing demand for aged care services and the need for increased investment.
-The new reforms seek to better balance government funding and user contributions - but the approach adopted probably reflects politics as much as economics - with the changes having bipartisan Labor and LNP support.
+Many of the changes reflected both the Royal Commission and the Aged Care Taskforce reports and a response to a continually growing demand for aged care services and the need for increased investment.
+The reforms seek to better balance government funding and user contributions - but the approach adopted probably reflects politics as much as economics - with the changes having bipartisan Labor and LNP support.

-True reform in Australia is only currently capable within a narrow, constraining ambit, and can't apparently extend to the (much simpler) funding mechanism recommended by the Royal Commission - an aged care levy, although our support for this approach has always been dependent on carving out protection for younger taxpayers.
+True reform in Australia is only currently capable within a narrow, constraining ambit, and can't apparently extend to the (much simpler) funding mechanism recommended by the Royal Commission - an aged care levy, although our support for this approach has always been dependent on carving out protection for younger taxpayers in terms of funding.

 We regard the changes as adding additional complexity to an already Byzantine system - with multiple tiers and bi-annual indexation of many factors - making it absurdly complicated for mere mortals.
 Many figures are also dependent on an individual's "daily means tested amount" and that suggests an unlikely level of accuracy and sophistication.